 - 101,2 BEGINNING SPANISH I, II 4 credits each Sequential.
-Acquisition of basic reading, speaking, writing and listening comprehension skills, with emphasis on development of self-expression in everyday situations through culturally authentic media and texts. - 201,2 INTERMEDIATE SPANISH I, II 3 credits each Sequential.
+Prerequisite for 102: 101 or equivalent.
+Acquisition of basic reading. speaking, writing and listening comprehension skills, with emphasis on development of self-expression in everyday situations through culturally authentic media and texts. - 201,2 INTERMEDIATE SPANISH I, II 3 credits each Sequential.
 Prerequisite: 3580:102 or equivalent.
 Continuing acquisition of competence in reading, writing, speaking, and listening comprehension through use of culturally authentic materials, with emphasis on developing accuracy and self-expression in a wide range of situations.